zionsg/getmail/README.md

             ```

     + Run `composer build` first to build the Docker image with "dev" tag.
-        * `docker` is used instead of `docker-compose` to build the image to
-          cater for use of SSH agent forwarding in the future (if there is a
-          need to install packages from a private GitHub repository),
-          i.e. `docker build --ssh default`, which `docker-compose`
-          does not support yet.
     + Run `composer start` to start the Docker container.
     + Run `composer stop` to stop the Docker container or just press `Ctrl+C`.
       However, the former should be used as it will properly shut down the